Tension mounts in Afghanistan as U.N. urges Abdullah to return to electoral process

 The election comes as most foreign troops are planning to leave Afghanistan by the end of the year.
 The fragile state of the society they will leave behind was underscored on Saturday by a suicide bombing aimed at a government official.

-Ghani's team has said it is in favor of any process that increases the transparency of the electoral bodies but wants the election to remain under local control.
+Ghani's team has said it is in favour of any process that increases the transparency of the electoral bodies but wants the election to remain under local control.

 "We respect the role of the U.N. ... but any solution should be Afghan-led and shouldn’t affect the work of the Independent Election Commission and Complaints Commission," said spokesman Abbas Noyan.